Mary River Mine: Construction

-In 2008 and 2009, the Nunavut government's Nunavut Tunngavik Incorporated, that controlled the resource exploitation of Inuit owned lands, signed a joint venture agreement and Memorandum of Understanding (MOU) with Baffinland.
-During the financial crisis of 2008 - 2009, Baffinland had difficulty raising the required capital.
-In 2007 and 2008 Baffinland mined a large bulk of samples of iron ore from Mary River deposit 1 to be tested by ArcelorMittal and ThyssenKrupp Steel AG in their large-scale blast furnaces in Europe.
+In 2008 and 2009, the Nunavut government's Nunavut Tunngavik Incorporated, that controlled the resource exploitation of Inuit owned lands, signed a joint venture agreement and memorandum of understanding with Baffinland.
+During the 2008 financial crisis, Baffinland had difficulty raising the required capital.
+In 2007 and 2008, Baffinland mined a large bulk of samples of iron ore from Mary River deposit 1 to be tested by ArcelorMittal and ThyssenKrupp Steel AG in their large-scale blast furnaces in Europe.
 Baffinland shipped 113,217 tonnes of the sample.
 In order to ship the iron ore Baffinland had to upgrade the Milne Inlet "tote road" to an all-weather condition.
 According to the Baffinland January 2010 internal report, ArcelorMittal found that the Mary River fine ore was superior to that which they were using.
 In February 2010, McCreary hired an experienced mining executive, Jowdat Waheed—an alumnus of Sherritt International and director at Sprint—as a consultant to prepare confidential reports.
 In March 2010, entered into an exclusivity agreement with ArcelorMittal who were seriously considering the possibility of a transaction with Baffinland.
 In July Waheed met with Baffinland CEO Richard McCloskey about a phased approach which would include an early stage production of up to two million tonnes of iron ore at Mary River hauled via the "tote road" and shipped from Milne Inlet.

 In August 2010, after completing his report for Baffinland, Waheed had partnered with Bruce Walter, a Toronto-based "mining entrepreneur and dealmaker", who had spent his "entire career negotiating mergers and acquisitions, particularly in the mining sector" to create the Baffinland acquisition vehicle, Nunavut Iron Ore Acquisition Inc. with funds from the Energy and Minerals Group.
 Nunavut Iron Ore is owned by The Energy & Minerals Group, a "private Houston-based fund that makes equity investments of $150 to $400 million in entities with talented, experienced management teams" which is providing the majority of the "equity financing for the Offer".
 After ArcelorMittal made an offer to purchase Baffinland, Nunavut Iron made a counteroffer.
 Over a period of about six months, a bidding war took place, resulting in an almost doubling of the offered price.
 Baffinland discouraged its shareholders from selling to either ArcelorMittal or the hostile bidder Nunavut Iron Ore.
 In December, McCreary, went to China hoping to finalize a deal to prevent either ArcelorMittal or Nunavut Iron Ore from acquiring the company he had spent decades of his life building.
 McCreary strongly disagreed with the phase approach that Waheed had suggested, in which the company would begin to haul and iron ore on a tote road from Mary River mine to Milne Inlet where it would be shipped.
 A January 2011 La Presse article described the Mary River Mine, as "one of the most promising undeveloped iron deposits on the planet" that was "hiding north of Baffin Island, in the Canadian Arctic Archipelago.
 On January 14, 2011, Nunavut Iron and ArcelorMittal agreed to a merger.
 In 2014, ArcelorMittal had retained the position of Project Operator.